Magnetic-core memory: Production economics

 In 1953, tested but not-yet-strung cores cost US$0.33 each.
 As manufacturing volume increased, by 1970 IBM was producing 20 billion cores per year, and the price per core fell to US$0.0003.
 Core sizes shrank over the same period from around 0.1 inch diameter in the 1950s to 0.013 inch in 1966.
 The power required to flip the magnetization of one core is proportional to the volume, so this represents a drop in power consumption by a factor of 125.

 The cost of complete core memory systems was dominated by the cost of stringing the wires through the cores.
 Forrester's coincident-current system required one of the wires to be run at 45 degrees to the cores, which proved difficult to wire by machine, so that core arrays had to be assembled under microscopes by workers with fine motor control.

 In 1956, a group at IBM filed for a patent on a machine to automatically thread the first few wires through each core.
 This machine held the full plane of cores in a "nest" and then pushed an array of hollow needles through the cores to guide the wires.
 Use of this machine reduced the time taken to thread the straight X and Y select lines from 25 hours to 12 minutes on a 128 by 128 core array.

 Smaller cores made the use of hollow needles impractical, but there were numerous advances in semi-automatic core threading.
 Support nests with guide channels were developed.
 Cores were permanently bonded to a backing sheet "patch" that supported them during manufacture and later use.
-Threading needles were butt welded to the wires, so the needle and wire diameters were the same, and efforts were made to entirely eliminate the use of needles.
+Threading needles were butt welded to the wires, the needle and wire diameters were the same, and efforts were made to eliminate the use of needles.